- Post-Schrems II Workshop - 11 October 2021

 - Artificial Intelligence and Human Rights: Friend or Foe?
 Workshop - 28 October 2021

-The Erasmus School of Law, together with the Jean Monnet Centre of Excellence on Digital Governance and supported by the NNHRR, is holding a one-day workshop is to create an all-encompassing discussion on the impact of Artificial Intelligence on Human Rights.
+The Erasmus School of Law, together with the Jean Monnet Centre of Excellence on Digital Governance and supported by the NNHRR, is holding a one-day workshop to create an all-encompassing discussion on the impact of Artificial Intelligence on Human Rights.
 For more information and the call for papers, see here.

 - Mitigating Zoonotic Risks through International Environmental Law and Human Rights Workshop - Fall 2021